Adonijah01/alx-pre_course/README.md

-This is the README file for the alx-pre_course repository Updated.
+This is the README file for the alx-pre_course repository is now Updated.